-When the requested data managed by the MC Service User Database is an MCPTT User Profile, this AVP contains an XML document conformant to the XML schema defined in clause 7.4 in the 3GPP TS 24.484 [22].
+When the requested data managed by the MC Service User Database is an MCPTT User Profile, this AVP contains an XML document conformant to the XML schema defined in clause 8.3 in the 3GPP TS 24.484 [22].
 This XML schema describes the MCPTT User Profile data exchanged between the MC Service User Database and the MCPTT Server in the DPR/DPA and NDR/NDA and between the MCPTT User Database and the Configuration Management Server in DPR/DPA, NDR/NDA and DUR/DUA operations.

-When the requested data managed by the MC Service User Database is an MCVideo User Profile, this AVP contains an XML document conformant to the XML schema defined in clause X.x in the 3GPP TS 24.484 [22].
+When the requested data managed by the MC Service User Database is an MCVideo User Profile, this AVP contains an XML document conformant to the XML schema defined in clause 9.3 in the 3GPP TS 24.484 [22].
 This XML schema describes the MCVideo User Profile data exchanged between the MCVideo User Database and the MCVideo Server in the DPR/DPA and NDR/NDA and between the MCVideo User Database and the Configuration Management Server in DPR/DPA, NDR/NDA and DUR/DUA operations.

-When the requested data managed by the MC Service User Database is an MCData User Profile, this AVP contains an XML document conformant to the XML schema defined in clause X.y in the 3GPP TS 24.484 [22].
+When the requested data managed by the MC Service User Database is an MCData User Profile, this AVP contains an XML document conformant to the XML schema defined in clause 10.3 in the 3GPP TS 24.484 [22].
 This XML schema describes the MCData User Profile data exchanged between the MCData User Database and the MCData Server in the DPR/DPA and NDR/NDA and between the MCData User Database and the Configuration Management Server in DPR/DPA, NDR/NDA and DUR/DUA operations.

-Editor's note: XML schemas for MCVideo user profile and MCData are not defined in TS 24.484 yet.
-Clause X.x and X.y referenced in this contribution will have to be updated.